elastic/terraform-provider-elasticstack/docs/resources/kibana_alerting_rule.md

 - `consumer` (String) The name of the application or feature that owns the rule.
 - `interval` (String) The check interval, which specifies how frequently the rule conditions are checked.
 The interval must be specified in seconds, minutes, hours or days.
 - `name` (String) The name of the rule.
 While this name does not have to be unique, a distinctive name can help you identify a rule.
-- `notify_when` (String) Defines how often alerts generate actions.
-Valid values include: `onActionGroupChange`: Actions run when the alert status changes; `onActiveAlert`: Actions run when the alert becomes active and at each check interval while the rule conditions are met; `onThrottleInterval`: Actions run when the alert becomes active and at the interval specified in the throttle property while the rule conditions are met.
-NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `notify_when` values.
 - `params` (String) The rule parameters, which differ for each rule type.
 - `rule_type_id` (String) The ID of the rule type that you want to call when the rule is scheduled to run.
 For more information about the valid values, list the rule types using [Get rule types API](https://www.elastic.co/guide/en/kibana/master/list-rule-types-api.html) or refer to the [Rule types documentation](https://www.elastic.co/guide/en/kibana/master/rule-types.html).